navinrahim/RoboND-DeepLearning-Project/README.md

 ### Training Set ###
 1. Run QuadSim
 2. Click the `DL Training` button
-3. Set patrol points, path points, and spawn points. **TODO** add link to data collection doc
+3. Set patrol points, path points, and spawn points.
+The buttons to add these can be found in the Quadsim's legend option.
 3. With the simulator running, press "r" to begin recording.
 4. In the file selection menu navigate to the `data/raw_sim_data/train/run1` directory
 5. **optional** to speed up data collection, press "9" (1-9 will slow down collection speed)